Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/OrganizeData.md

 > Remember to collect this metadata for EVERY SINGLE DEPLOYMENT or else it is not useful in the end!

 {:.important}
-> All photos from a single deployment should be in a folder named with the convention: "AREA_POINT_MOTHBOXID_YYYY-MM-DD"
+> All photos from a single deployment should be in a folder named with the convention: "PROJECT_SITE_MOTHBOXID_YYYY-MM-DD" (the COUNTRY_ prefix is optional)

 # Species List
 The species list is used by the indentification script to narrow down the possibilities of what it is trying to guess.
 Using GBIF's species list generator, you can narrow down the possibilities by taxa or location.
 For example, you could download this list of [only the insects that are in Panama](https://www.gbif.org/occurrence/taxonomy?country=PA&taxon_key=216).